w3c/wai-about-wai/_about/projects/wai-coop/symposium3.md

 ## Invitation
 {:#invitation}

-The Web Accessibility Initiative - Communities of Practice ([WAI-CooP](https://www.w3.org/WAI/about/projects/wai-coop/)) Project invite researchers, practitioners, and users with disabilities to participate in an international online symposium exploring best practices and challenges in accessibility evaluation and monitoring.
+The Web Accessibility Initiative - Communities of Practice ([WAI-CooP](https://www.w3.org/WAI/about/projects/wai-coop/)) Project invites researchers, practitioners, and users with disabilities to participate in an international online symposium exploring best practices and challenges in accessibility evaluation and monitoring.

 - Symposium date: **16 November 2023**

 Participation at the event is free of charge, but [registration]() is compulsory.
-The registration deadline is 31 October 2023.
+The registration deadline is 7 November 2023.

 ## Introduction
 {:#introduction}